-It is expected that these relations will be maintained and continue growing in post-pandemic times.
+It is expected that these relations will be maintained and strengthened in post-pandemic times.

-The activities that are currently being implemented by the CBCC focus on undertakings and the professional development of women in Canada.
+Current activities showcased by the CBCC focus on women-held businesses and women's professional development in Canada.
 Can you offer more details on this?